OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 </html>
 ```

-### Create a helper file to manage configuration settings
+### Create a file to manage configuration settings

 The function file references a file named **addin-config.js**, which doesn't yet exist.
 Create a file named **addin-config.js** in the **helpers** folder, add the following code, and save the file.
 This code uses the [RoamingSettings object](/javascript/api/outlook_1_5/office.RoamingSettings) to get and set configuration values.